-High School Faith Formation Classes are held most Wednesday Nights (from October-April).
+High School Faith Formation Classes are held most Wednesday Nights (from late September-early May).

 All high schools students from the four parishes of the Brainerd Lakes Catholic Churches (All Saints, St. Andrew's, St. Francis, and St. Mathias) meet at St. Andrew's Catholic Church.

 High School Faith Formation and Confirmation Paperwork and Requirements Explained